DJV22/Hound_PVE/README.md

       - This should prompt for all the latest updates.
 Then when TASK ok show in the pop-up window.
 Close that window and press upgrade.
 When complete it will show "Your System is up-to-date".

    - If you need to import your previous ZFS pool you must use the following shell commands after ensuring teh drives are connected and available.
       - zpool import (poolname), If the import fails you may have to use "zpool import -f (poolname) flag to force the import.
 This may need to be followed be the "zpool -e" flag to make it permanent.
+* On Datacenter:Storage use the Add button and select Directory.
+* Give it an ID of "tank" and the directory is /tank/vz.
+The Shared: box should be off, as there are no additional nodes in this setup.
+* Select the Content: button and add VZDump backup file, Container template, and ISO image.
+This is where "whole-machine" backups, LXC Container templates, and bootable ISO images will go
+* We want to turn OFF those options from "local", select it and use "Edit" and deactivate those selections in Content:, and make sure "Snippets" is active.
+If "Snippets" come into use, they will be small, benefit from the faster drive, and you can't save the options unless one of those is selected anyway.

 2. Install [DNS](../main/DNS.md) (the DNS Server Appliance)